 It’s a common misconception that joining the family business stems from some sort of personal inertia.
 That if one were to make that choice, she must lack the passion or talent to pursue other paths.
 On the other hand, childhood is a defining period of life.
 The things we learn then stay with us forever.
 So why not pursue them into adulthood?
 Marie Vayron has been a variable at both sides of the equation and has come to a personal solution.
-Born onto a vineyard, she has since attended university, travelled to Paris and then to New York City, working as a writer and then in hospitality to conclude—yes, she loves wine and there’s nothing wrong with your heart being where your home is.
+Born onto a vineyard, she has since attended university, traveled to Paris and then to New York City, working as a writer and then in hospitality to conclude—yes, she loves wine and there’s nothing wrong with your heart being where your home is.

 AWT: You’ve had a long career in wine and you’re so young.